528-dev/Cornell-CS3110-OCaml/OCaml.md

 ***Abstract types give encapsulation***

-- Clients don’t need to know queue is implemented with list
+- Clients don't need to know queue is implemented with list
   - Clients will exploit knowledge of representation if you let them
 - What if implementers want to upgrade to two-list queues(see 5.7 and 5.6 ) ?
   - If list implementation is hidden, they can freely change